mre/endler.dev/content/2024/the-dying-web/index.md

 [nonstandard browser features](https://v4.chriskrycho.com/2017/chrome-is-not-the-standard.html) because they can.
 Lately, the uBlock Origin team just threw in the towel and [stopped supporting Chrome](https://www.theregister.com/2024/08/06/chrome_web_store_warns_end/).

-But did anyone decide to jump ship?
+Did anyone decide to jump ship?
 I get the feeling that by now people turn a blind eye to Google's evil practices.

 ## But shouldn't Brave, Edge, Opera, or Vivaldi be sufficient?